leodube/ReactSS/README.md

 # React-SS
-**React Simple Setup** is the react boilerplate I use for most of my projects.
+**React Simple Setup** is a react boilerplate.
 This minimal setup handles installation of react, webpack, babel, and bootstrap dependencies.

 ## Usage
 ```